Continually Updated Clinical Reference

 T lymphocytes migrate into the wound during the inflammatory phase, approximately 72 hours following injury.
 T lymphocytes are attracted to the wound by the cellular release of interleukin 1, which also contributes to the regulation of collagenase.
 Lymphocytes secrete lymphokines such as heparin-binding epidermal growth factor and basic fibroblast growth factor.
 Lymphocytes also play a role in cellular immunity and antibody production.

 Formation of granulation tissue is a central event during the proliferative phase.
-Inflammatory cells, fibroblasts, and neovasculature in a matrix of fibronectin, collagen, glycosaminoglycans, and proteoglycans comprise the granulation tissue.
-Granulation tissue formation occurs 3-5 days following injury and overlaps with the preceding inflammatory phase.
+Its formation occurs 3-5 days following injury and overlaps with the preceding inflammatory phase.
+Granulation tissue includes inflammatory cells, fibroblasts, and neovasculature in a matrix of fibronectin, collagen, glycosaminoglycans, and proteoglycans.

 Epithelialization

 Epithelialization is the formation of epithelium over a denuded surface.
-Epithelialization of an incisional wound involves the migration of cells at the wound edges over a distance of less than 1 mm, from one side of the incision to the other.
+It involves the migration of cells at the wound edges over a distance of less than 1 mm, from one side of the incision to the other.
 Incisional wounds are epithelialized within 24-48 hours after injury.
 This epithelial layer provides a seal between the underlying wound and the environment.

 Epidermal cells secrete collagenases that break down collagen and plasminogen activator, which stimulates the production of plasmin.
 Plasmin promotes clot dissolution along the path of epithelial cell migration.
-The extracellular wound matrix over which epithelial cells migrate has received increased emphasis in wound-healing research.
 Migrating epithelial cells interact with a provisional matrix of fibrin cross-linked to fibronectin and collagen.
-The matrix components may be a source of cell signals to facilitate epithelial cell proliferation and migration.
 In particular, fibronectin seems to promote keratinocyte adhesion to guide these cells across the wound base.

 When epithelialization is complete, the epidermal cell assumes its original form, and new desmosomal linkages to other epidermal cells and hemidesmosomal linkages to the basement membrane are restored.